PujanGupta/PENGUIn/README.md

 # PENGUIn

-PENGUIn (Python ENcoded Unicode to GPIO Analog signal) is a Python algorithm that encodes Unicode characters and transmits them as analog signals using a microcontroller board.
+PENGUIn (Pulse Encoding for Non-digital Generation of Unicode INformation) is a Python algorithm that encodes Unicode characters and transmits them as analog signals using a microcontroller board.

 ## Getting Started